sachinsu/sachinsu.github.io/work_journal/journal2022.md

     - Criteria for banks - price-to-earnings ratio to be relatively low (last year I suggested p/e's of 10 or below), the equity-to-assets ratio to be relatively high (5 or above), and the percentage of nonperforming assets to be on the decline.amount of money raised in the offering to roughly correspond to the book value of the company before the offering

-    - Timeless wisdom from peter lynch,
-        - If timing the market is such a great strategy, why haven't we seen the names of any market timers at the top of the Forbes list of richest Americans?
-        - People who exit the stock market to avoid a decline are odds-on favorites to miss the next rally.
-If you don't believe corporate profits will continue to rise, and you can't stomach a decline in the market, don't buy stocks or equity mutual funds.
-        - If you were out of stocks in 40 key months over the past 40 years, your annual return on investment dropped from 11.4 percent to 2.7 percent.
-You underperformed your savings account.
-        - In this century, we've had 53 corrections of 10 percent or more, roughly one every two years.
-We've had 15 corrections of 25 percent or more, roughly one every six years.
-These setbacks are normal and come with the territory.
-        - A stock certificate is not a lottery ticket.
-Behind every stock is a company.
-Stock prices go up 8 percent a year, on average, because corporate profits go up 8 percent a year.
-Add in the dividend yield of 2.5 percent (today's levels) and stocks give you a total return of 10.5 percent.
-Dividends are raised, on average, by 8 percent a year, right along with corporate profits.
-        - Even if we go into a long economic slump during which corporate profits grow at only half the normal rate, or 4 percent a year, stock prices should follow suit, rising an annual 4 percent a year.
-Assuming the 2.5 percent dividend, you would still get a 6.5 percent return, which is better than a 6 percent bond.
-        - Stocks outperformed bonds in eight out of the nine previous decades in this century, and they are well ahead halfway through this one.
-        - Since 1965, if you bought stocks once a year and were unlucky enough to pick the worst day to invest (when stocks were at their highest prices) 30 years in a row, you ended up with an annual return of 10.6 percent.
-If you were incredibly lucky and invested on the best day of the year 30 years in a row, you ended up with an annual return of 11.7 percent.
-So the difference between perfect timing and horrendous timing is 1.1 percent.
-This timing business is much ado about very little.
-        - In a correction or a bear market, great companies, good companies, mediocre companies, and terrible companies all see the prices of their stocks decline.
-A correction is a wonderful opportunity to buy your favorite companies at a bargain price.
-        -  best way to own gold is to own shares in the best mining companies or in the gold funds that invest in them.

-    - Real estate is a cyclical business, and most REITs are enjoying a very profitable part of the cycle.
-Eventually the wheel will turn, and then we'll see which REITs actually have the best holdings, the best management, and the best honest-to-goodness long- term prospects.
-    - how Equity REITs work - Raise funds through IPO and promoters and borrow from elsewhere.
-Build or buy income-producing property. the source of income is rent paid by families/companies/stores. its required redistribute % of income as dividend.
-    - Mortgage REITs - They dont buy property but instead invest in mortages taken by buildersand property owners.
-They succeed only if borrowers dont default and interest rates dont go up or down sharpely.
-    - Individual investors are best off with Equity REITs.If you're a shareholder in an equity REIT, you're a landlord.
-If you own shares in a mortgage REIT, you're a money lender who lives and dies with interest rates.
-    - The best REITs don't want to just pay dividends.
-They want to grow--buy more properties, collect more rent, drive their stock prices up.

 - Joel Mokyr
     - I actually think that a society that penalizes people for thinking in ways that are not convenient to the government, those societies in the end will not be nearly as creative as societies in which there's some freedom of thought in which the government basically shrugs and takes an agnostic view and you can say and think whatever you want.